evannetwork/evannetwork.github.io/dev/digital-twin.md

 ## 4. Create your first property within your Digital Twin
 As mentioned in part one, your created twin has no settable properties at the moment.
-This is because of the rights and roles architecture.
-You can enable properties on the Digital Twin by setting the new property as "writeable" by specific roles to the contract.
+This is because of the rights-and-roles architecture.
+You can enable properties on the Digital Twin by setting the new property as 'writeable' by specific roles to the contract.

-Now we're using the "rightsAndRoles" module from our runtime to allow the "owner" role to set a new property called "testEntry" in the digital twin:
+Now we're using the `rightsAndRoles` module from our runtime to allow the 'owner' role to set a new property called `testEntry` in the Digital Twin:

 ```js
 // make sure, you have required the enums from rights-and-roles.ts